oracle-livelabs/security/accessgovernance-oci-iam/create-identity-domain/create-identity-domain.md

     ![Navigate to domains](images/navigate-to-domains.png)

-2. Select the *root* compartment in which you will create the identity domain.
+2. Select the *ag-compartment* in which you will create the identity domain.
 Click *Create Domain*

     ![Select Create Identity Domain](images/create-domains.png)